shadowfaxthewhitehorse/powerbivizs/README.md

 #

 This repository has visualizations created using Power BI as well as other visualization tools.
-These items have been placed here primarily so that they can be fetched easily via deo running under Google Colab.
+These items have been placed here primarily so that they can be fetched easily for code under Google Colab.

 #
 #